 Stacey said the lack of barley and malting facilities in New York also keeps the brewery from producing other varieties of locally sourced beers.

 “Grow barley!
 I mean everybody’s getting into the hop movement, and hops are a very obvious part of beer, but barley – we use far more volume of barley than anything else and it’s much easier to grow.
-We have a number of farmers in our area who say 'I’m done with corn, it beats up the land too much, I’m worried about Monsanto' – whatever reason they’re getting out of it, barley is a way for people to get into it, and it’s very easy to grow compared to hops,” said Stacey.
+We have a number of farmers in our area who have said 'I’m done with corn, it beats up the land too much, I’m worried about Monsanto' – for whatever reason they’re getting out of it, barley is a way for people to get into it, and it’s very easy to grow comparatively to hops,” said Stacey.